Join Here | Log In

 Inflammation: Quick Overview

 Inflammation is classically characterized by warmth, swelling, redness, and pain.
-(Calor, Dolor, Rubor, and Tumor, if you like it in Latin)[ref] These signs of inflammation are due to increased blood flow, capillary dilation (swelling), leukocyte (WBC) infiltration, and the production of inflammatory cytokines.
+(Calor, Dolor, Rubor, and Tumor, if you like it in Latin)[ref] These signs of inflammation are due to increased blood flow, capillary dilation (swelling), leukocyte infiltration, and the production of inflammatory cytokines.

+Concurrent with acute inflammation is the onset of the resolution of inflammation.
 Pro-resolving mediators are produced by immune system cells to actively cause the resolution of inflammation and healing back to normal.
 It happens at the same time as inflammatory processes.

-For example, TNF-alpha is an inflammatory cytokine that elevates in rheumatoid arthritis.
-Medications that block TNF, such as anti-TNF antibodies, are used to decrease the symptoms in RA.
-But the side effects include a suppressed immune system that makes patients more susceptible to pathogens.
+Anti-inflammatory drugs are often prescribed for chronic diseases.
+For example, NSAIDs or leukotriene inhibitors block the production of inflammatory cytokines.
+Biologics that block TNF, such as anti-TNF antibodies, are used to reduce the symptoms of rheumatoid arthritis (RA).
+However, side effects include a suppressed immune system that makes patients more susceptible to pathogens.

 SPMs (specialized pro-resolving mediators) are not only important in halting the inflammatory response, but they also “orchestrate the clearance of tissue pathogens, dying cells, and debris from the battlefield of infectious inflammation.”[ref]

-• The M1 form of macrophages is proinflammatory, producing high levels of cytokines such as TNF-α, IL-1ß, IL-6, IL-12.
+• M1 form: pro-inflammatory, producing high levels of cytokines such as TNF-α, IL-1ß, IL-6, IL-12.

 In all, the resolution of inflammation by SPMs includes:[ref]

-1. removal of microbes, dead cells, and debris
+1. Removal of microbes, dead cells, and debris

-2. restoration of the integrity of blood vessels
+2. Restoration of the integrity of blood vessels

-3. regeneration of tissues
+3. Regeneration of tissues

-4. remission of fever
+4. Remission of fever

-5. relief of pain
+5. Relief of pain

-It isn’t just the low levels of continuing inflammation; it is also the lack of clean-up and restoration.
+Chronic disease isn’t just the low levels of continuing inflammation; it is also the lack of clean-up and restoration.
 The house burned down (acute inflammation), and not only did the remains still smolder, but there also was no clean-up crew to remove the mess and rebuild.

 Here is a screenshot from a great Frontiers in Immunology article that sums up the process of resolution of inflammation:

 Let’s dig into the details of what is currently known about the resolution of inflammation.
-Keep in mind that much of this is fairly recent research, so there are likely more discoveries yet to be made in this area.

-Lipid mediators: What does this mean?
+Lipid mediators: What are they?

-We often think of the fats that we eat as just something that produces energy (or makes you fat).
 Energy production or fat storage are just two of the many functions of fat in the body.
 For example, lipids (fats) also make up the cell membrane surrounding the trillions of cells in your body, and lipids are also essential for creating certain hormones.

 In addition to being used for creating cellular energy, certain lipids act as signaling molecules, which means that they can bind with a receptor and cause something to happen in a cell.

 Specialized pro-resolving mediators (SPMs) are lipids derived from polyunsaturated fatty acids.
-These lipid mediators are categorized and named:

 1. Lipoxins